BabakTanriverdi/DevOps_Terraform/04_Modules_Import/README.md

 - Terraform is able to import existing infrastructure.

-- In this example, we have 1 Ubuntu EC2 instance in our AWS account and we want to import this resource to our infrastructure.
+- In this example, we have 1 AWS EC2 instance in our AWS account and we want to import this resource to our infrastructure.

 - Bringing existing infrastructure under Terraform's control involves five main steps:
   1. Identify the existing infrastructure to be imported.